skyvers/skyve-dev-guide/chapters/reports.md

 ### Custom Reports

+You can of course use any reporting solution to create reports on your SQL data base, however to integrate reporting into your Skyve application, by default, Skyve allows inclusion of Jasper reports.

+This chapter is not intended as a training course to make you a professional report template designer, but to provide some tips to get you started.

+Jasper reports can be based on a number of data source types, though usually reports are based in SQL.
+However, Skyve offers a "bean" based data source for reporting, which provides a lot of advantages - particularly for ensuring value formats are consistent with your application.

-Jasper report templates, created using iReport, are located within the reports folder of the driving document.
+By convention, Jasper report templates are located within the reports folder of the driving document.

 ![Figure 67](media/image138.png "Figure 67 - Report objects are located within the reports folder for the applicable document")